Why PIP is the best alternative to Hardness Testing

 PIP vs Hardness Testing

-The Indentation Plastometer is a benchtop mechanical testing technology that measures metal stress-strain curves and hardness numbers from a rapid and automated indentation-based test.
+The PLX-Benchtop is a compact mechanical testing technology that measures metal stress-strain curves and hardness numbers from a rapid and automated indentation-based test.

-Explore a comparison of the benchtop Indentation Plastometer and hardness test machines to see which is the best indentation-based testing technology.
+Explore a comparison of the PLX-Benchtop and hardness test machines to see which is the best indentation-based testing technology.

 Features